dasic002/Carlos-Da-Silva-Folio/README.md

 ### Content
 - Icons used in the footer and nav bar were sourced from [Font Awesome](https://fontawesome.com/)
 - Fonts used in the whole site sourced from [Google fonts](https://fonts.google.com/)
-- All text written by developper
+- All text written by developer

 ### Media
-- Photo used in welcome section taken by Model bookings studio, paid for rights by the developper.
+- Photo used in welcome section taken by Model bookings studio, paid for rights by the developer.
-- All other images taken/generated by the developper.
+- All other images taken/generated by the developer.

 ### Code
 - CSS and HTML code for the nav bar in the header was originally taken from the [Love Running walkthrough project](https://github.com/dasic002/Love-Running), then CSS was altered for the intended look.